corford/ansible-role-pgbouncer/README.md

-# pgbouncer
-Ansible role for pgbouncer
+# Ansible Role: pgbouncer

-The following vars are not set by the role defaults and should be set in a seperate var file (encrypted with Ansible vault or similar):
+The following vars should be set in a seperate var file and encrypted with Ansible vault (or similar):

 ```
 pgbouncer_auth_user: "pgbouncer"